-It’s relatively new name, with the sponsor Genesis only taking over in 2017, but a long-standing tournament on the PGA Tour.
-The event now known as the Genesis Invitational (previously the Los Angeles Open, Nissan Open, Northern Trust Open, and the Genesis Open) has been held in California since the 1920s.
-Usually the final leg of the early season residency on the West Coast, it always attracts a healthy turnout of big names.
-However, recent history gives the lesser known players more than a fair chance – James Hahn, John Merrick and JB Holmes being prime examples.
+This is a relatively new name, with the title sponsor Genesis only taking over in 2017, but a long-standing tournament on the PGA Tour.
+The event (previously called the Los Angeles Open, Nissan Open, Northern Trust Open, and the Genesis Open) has been held in California since the 1920’s.
+Usually the final leg of the early season residency on the west coast of the USA, it always attracts a healthy turnout of big names… but recent history gives the lesser known players more than a fair chance (James Hahn, John Merrick and JB Holmes being prime examples).

 Genesis Invitational: The course

-The Riviera Country Club at Pacific Palisades is a 7,322-yard par-71 course, designed by George Thomas and William Bell.
-The club first opened in 1926 and it’s a very well-regarded venue, having hosted a US Open and a couple of USPGA Championships in its time.
-The weather can certainly impact on scoring… and with the course being long for a par 71 and the fairways tight, the average winning total is never very low.
-We can expect around 12-under to 15-under-par.
+The Riviera Country Club at Pacific Palisades is a 7,322 par-71 course, designed by George Thomas and William Bell.
+The club first opened in 1926 and it’s a very well-regarded venue, hosting one US Open and a couple of USPGA Championships in its time.
+The weather can certainly impact on scoring, and with the course long for a par 71, and with the fairways tighter than many other courses used on the PGA Tour, the average winning total is never very low (around 12-under to 15-under-par).

 Genesis Invitational: The weather

 A clear, dry week is forecast with a daily precipitation forecast of 0%-0%-0%-0% over the course of the tournament.
 Temperatures will be in the low-to-mid 70s, with no cloud cover during the week.
 Maximum wind speeds will be highest at the weekend, reaching 8-10mph.

 Genesis Invitational: Value bets

 These are two value bets from the Golf Insider.
 Members receive all of his best bets for all markets – win and each-way, Top 10, Top 20, Round 1 Leader and 3-Ball groups.
 He covers every tournament on the PGA and European Tours.